 7.4 The FSA's statement of policy in relation to the imposition of financial penalties is set out in DEPP 6.2 (Deciding whether to take action), DEPP 6.3 (Penalties for market abuse) and DEPP 6.4 (Financial penalty or public censure).
-The FSA's statement of policy in relation to the amount of a financial penalty is set out in DEPP 6.5.
+The FSA's statement of policy in relation to the amount of a financial penalty is set out in DEPP 6.5 to DEPP 6.5D.